Mano-08/idealCart/README.md

 <h1 align="center">II) SAVE PAGE </h1>

-- On clicking 'SAVE PAGE' the URL of the website is fetched and saved in blocks which has an editable note box embedded with it
+- On clicking 'SAVE PAGE' button, the URL of the website is fetched and saved in blocks which has an editable note box embedded in it
 - Saved pages are stored in local storage as well, that way data is not lost after closing the browser

 <img width="47%" align="left" src="https://user-images.githubusercontent.com/95289188/184931187-6b6b4a0b-70d3-4ad5-8e1a-da4e69dc51a3.png"><img width="47%" align="right" src="https://user-images.githubusercontent.com/95289188/184951339-ffcf483f-8755-46b6-8238-98e27cff758c.png">